J. William Schickel: Works

 The John Crimmins House at 40 East 68th Street was the German-born Schickel's first commission in New York.

-Schickel was hired in 1879 to design and build a replacement for the original 1867 chapel of the Church of St. Vincent Ferrer (New York City).
+Schickel was hired in 1879 to design and build a replacement for the original 1867 chapel of the Church of St. Vincent Ferrer.
 The church was known as the "Gothic Barn" and was demolished in 1914.
 Along with this commission came one to build a priory that would serve as the provincial headquarters for the Dominicans in New York.
 The priory's intricate use of materials and its overall polychromy, characteristics of the High Victorian Gothic style popular in the late 19th century, reflect Schickel's training in Bavaria and the strong influence there of Friedrich von Gärtner.
 It was the first of many buildings Schickel would design for the New York diocese.
 The priory still stands.